mttcrn/CSE-notes/digital-forensics-and-cybercrime.md

 Main challenges/limitations:

 * **Time**: a typical HHD today has a capacity of 1TB with an average speed of 80MB/s.
 It means that we can expect to wait several hours to complete a copy (or to run a hash).
-However, some SW may automate part of the procedure (compute the source hash while copying, in parallel).&#x20;
+However, some SW may automate part of the procedure (compute the source hash while copying, in parallel).
 * **Size**: dealing with today's capacity in storage is complex, in particular for large-scale investigations.
 Using external media slows down operations.
 Sometimes, moving images across a network can be useful.
 That is why NAS or SAN are commonly used.
 * **Encryption**: there is an increasing use of encryption in regular PCs.
 The problem is that even if provided with the key, performing acquisition in a repeatable way is challenging.

 ### Alternative procedures

 * **Booting from live distribution**\
   If we need to work directly on the machine (system with weird HW controllers or physical cases, RAID devices, specific investigation constraint) we can live-boot the system under assignment using a Linux distribution targeted to forensics analysis.
 Ordinary distributions may mount (swap partitions).
-Once we boot, we can use the previous method to clone the drives from the inside.&#x20;
+Once we boot, we can use the previous method to clone the drives from the inside.
 *   **Target power on**\
     If we cannot turn the power off (ex. critical services) or we can but it is better not to do it (ex. live analysis of an intruder), since our actions will modify the state of the computer, we may work in volatility order: